isc-projects/bind9/doc/notes/notes-9.19.11.rst

 New Features
 ~~~~~~~~~~~~

-- When using :any:`dnssec-policy`, you can now configure the digest type to
+- When using :any:`dnssec-policy`, it is now possible to configure the
-  use when ``CDS`` records need to be published with `cds-digest-types`.
-Also,
+  digest type to use when ``CDS`` records need to be published with
-  with ``dnssec-signzone -G`` you can set which CDNSKEY/CDS records you want to
-  publish. :gl:`#3837`
+  :any:`cds-digest-types`.
+Also, publication of specific CDNSKEY/CDS
+  records can now be set with :option:`dnssec-signzone -G`. :gl:`#3837`

 Removed Features
 ~~~~~~~~~~~~~~~~

 - Support for Red Hat Enterprise Linux version 7 (and clones) has been dropped.
-  A C11 compliant compiler (or better) is now required to compile BIND 9.
+A C11-compliant compiler is now required to compile BIND 9.
   :gl:`#3729`

-- The functions that were in the ``libbind9`` shared library have been moved to the ``libisc`` and ``libisccfg`` libraries, and the now-empty ``libbind9`` has been removed and is no longer installed.
+- The functions that were in the ``libbind9`` shared library have been moved to the ``libisc`` and ``libisccfg`` libraries.
+The now-empty ``libbind9`` has been removed and is no longer installed. :gl:`#3903`

-- The ``irs_resconf`` module has been moved to the ``libdns`` shared library and the now-empty ``libirs`` library has been removed and is no longer installed.
+- The ``irs_resconf`` module has been moved to the ``libdns`` shared library.
+The now-empty ``libirs`` library has been removed and is no longer installed. :gl:`#3904`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- libuv support for receiving multiple UDP messages in a single system
+- libuv support for receiving multiple UDP messages in a single
-  call (``recvmmsg()``) has been tweaked several times between libuv
+  ``recvmmsg()`` system call has been tweaked several times between
-  versions 1.35.0 and 1.40.0; the recommended libuv version is 1.40.0 or
+  libuv versions 1.35.0 and 1.40.0; the current recommended libuv
-  higher.
-New rules are now in effect for running with a different
+  version is 1.40.0 or higher.
+New rules are now in effect for running
-  version of libuv than the one used at compilation time.
-These rules
+  with a different version of libuv than the one used at compilation
-  may trigger a fatal error at startup:
+  time.
+These rules may trigger a fatal error at startup:

   - Building against or running with libuv versions 1.35.0 and 1.36.0 is
     now a fatal error.